TEALSK12/introduction-to-computer-science/culture_day_lesson_c.md

 ## Instructor's Notes

 1.  **Beginning of the course**
-    * Introduce students to the idea of Learning Journal
+    * Introduce students to the idea of a Learning Journal
-    * Create a schedule of when students are expected to write in their Journal
+    * Create a schedule of when, or how frequently, students are to write in their Journal

 2. **Self-evaluation and reflection questions**
    * Beginning of the course entry